awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 - The deserialized, UTF8-Decoded `branch-key-id`
 - The deserialized UUID string representation of the `version`
-- The list of Grant Tokens configured on the keyring

 If the KeysStore's GetBranchKeyVersion operation succeeds: